-It is important to remember that federal, state, and local governments are unable to place mandatory restrictions on places of worship because of the protections provided in the First Amendment to the Constitution of the United States of America and Article I, Section 3, of the Constitution of the State of Tennessee, as well as the Tennessee Religious Freedom Restoration Act (T.C.A. § 4-1-407), in Executive Order 30, Executive Order 38, Executive Order 70, and Executive Order 74, Gov. Lee recommends that churches are “strongly encouraged to continue to utilize virtual or online services and gatherings” for the duration of these orders.
-In compliance with this recommendation and others, the Grace Seventh-day Adventist® Church (hereafter “Church”) will continue to make its services and gatherings available online via Zoom.
+It is important to remember that federal, state, and local governments are unable to place mandatory restrictions on places of worship because of the protections provided in the First Amendment to the Constitution of the United States of America and Article I, Section 3, of the Constitution of the State of Tennessee, as well as the Tennessee Religious Freedom Restoration Act (T.C.A. § 4-1-407).
+Places of worship, such as our own—the Grace Seventh-day Adventist® Church (hereafter “Church”)—are responsible for establishing their own guidelines.

 Descriptions and guidelines of future phases of this reopening plan will be given when the Church is ready to implement each phase.

-Plates used for the collection of tithe and offerings will be passed around the sanctuary in our traditional fashion.
+Plates used for the collection of tithes and offering during Sabbath worship will be passed around the sanctuary in our traditional fashion.
 However, some in-person participants may not wish to handle the plates.
-Therefore, a box will also be available in the foyer where tithe and offerings can be placed for those who do not want to handle the plates.
-Alternatively, some may choose to give (1) online via our website at https://gracesda.com/giving or the AdventistGiving application for Apple and Android mobile devises (available for download at https://adventistgiving.org) or (2) by post mailing tithe and offerings to the treasurer, Donna Asbury, at the Church's mailing address (9123 S. Northshore Drive, Knoxville, TN 37922-6326).
-Those performing treasury duties should take precautions to protect themselves from illness when handling currency.
+Therefore, a box will also be available in the Church's foyer where tithes and offering can be placed for those who do not want to handle the plates.
+Alternatively, some may choose to give (1) online via our website at https://gracesda.com/giving or the AdventistGiving application for Apple and Android mobile devises (available for download at https://adventistgiving.org) or (2) by post mailing tithes and offering to the treasurer, Donna Asbury, at the Church's mailing address (9123 S. Northshore Drive, Knoxville, TN 37922-6326).
+Those performing treasury duties should take precautions to minimize risk of illness when handling currency.

-For communion services (i.e., the Lord’s Supper celebrations), participants who feel uncomfortable with the practice of the ordinance of humility (i.e., foot-washing) at this time are encouraged to practice it in their homes with their families prior to such services.
-Otherwise, the Church will provide an opportunity for the corporate practice of foot-washing it has traditionally done.
+For communion services (i.e., the Lord’s Supper celebrations), participants who are unable or feel uncomfortable with the practice of the ordinance of humility (i.e., the foot-washing ceremony) at this time are encouraged to practice it in their homes with their families prior to such services.
+Otherwise, the Church will provide an opportunity for the corporate practice of foot-washing as it has traditionally done.
 Men gather downstairs in the fellowship hall, women in the adult Sabbath School classroom to the right of the sanctuary (connected to the women's restroom), and married couples in the adult Sabbath School classroom(s) to the left of the sanctuary.
-The emblems of unleavened bread and unfermented wine will now be distributed by the elders and deacons in the traditional manner.
+The emblems of unleavened bread and unfermented wine are now being distributed in communion plates by the pastor, elders, and deacons in the traditional manner.
 However, provisions have been made for those uncomfortable taking from the communion plates.
 Individually pre-packaged and sealed emblems are available for pick-up in the Church's foyer the morning of communion services.
 We use the brand TrueVine for the emblems (pictured below).
 The ingredients are also listed below.

 Unfermented Wine (or Juice): 100% grape juice from concentrate produced from USA grown grapes that are a blend of Concord grapes and others types combined with filtered water only.
 No sugar or artificial flavors added.
 Kosher and non-GMO.
 Gluten Free.

-Those who choose to attend the aforementioned in-person gatherings and services are urged to comply with the following guidelines while on the campus of the Church.
+Those who choose to attend the aforementioned in-person gatherings and services are encouraged to comply with the following guidelines while on the campus of the Church.

 The wearing of protective face coverings is encouraged (especially for more vulnerable populations) but not required at this time.

-In addition to social distancing efforts, the current pandemic of COVID-19 also requires greater vigilance in cleaning and hygiene.
+In addition to social distancing efforts, greater vigilance in cleaning and hygiene.
 The Church will implement the following safety and wellness measures to increase the sanitation and hygiene of the church facility in an effort to decrease the risk of spreading COVID-19 to attendees.